Duration: 8 days

 Tour End: Cape Town

-This tour can be combined with our preceding Kruger National Park and Escarpment Birding Safari October 2019 and then with our following 18-day Subtropical South Africa Birding Adventure October 2019 for a 38-day South African adventure, and, following this, our Namibia, Okavango and Victoria Falls 18-day Birding Adventure 2019 for a stunning southern African mega tour.
+This tour can be combined with our preceding Kruger National Park and Escarpment Birding Safari October 2019 tour and then with our following 18-day Subtropical South Africa Birding Adventure October 2019 for a 38-day South African adventure, and, following this, our Namibia, Okavango and Victoria Falls 18-day Birding Adventure 2019 for a stunning 46-day Southern African mega tour.

 Itinerary (8 days/7 nights)